aggregat4/dendriform/JOURNAL.md

 Think about that.

-Next up is testing undo, and considering refactoring/moving the DOM stuff somewhere
+Next up is testing undo, and considering refactoring/moving the DOM stuff somewhere.